hepcat72/flyMultiPlate/README.md

 ## Requirements

 * Matlab 2016b+
-* A PointGray camera is required.
+* A PointGray camera is required (unless you are processing a previously saved video file).
 * flyCapture 2.5+

 ## Usage